 What is a maverick?
 Someone who breaks the rules, achieves success, and changes the world.

-If She had a Billboard for 24 Hours, What Would it Say?
+If He Had a Billboard for 24 Hours, What Would it Say?